Read on to learn why you should avoid Vitaminwater at all costs.

 - Better exercise endurance

-You can help yourself achieve any health goals by taking a pass on Vitaminwater and sticking with regular H2O.
+You can help yourself achieve any health goals by taking a pass on Vitaminwater and opting for alkaline water instead.

 Check out some more reasons to avoid Vitaminwater explained in this video from Healthline: Authority Nutrition:

 The drawbacks outweigh any potential benefits by a vast margin.
-You’ll be glad you stuck with regular water once you start seeing the improvements you’re hoping for the long-term.
+You’ll be glad you stuck with alkaline water once you start seeing the improvements you’re hoping for the long-term.

 Between Vitaminwater and alkaline water, which one will you like to drink?
 Share your answers in the comments section below.